mouhcine1981/econ-notes.github.io/_posts/2026-08-20-jobs-added-by-sector-annual.md

 excerpt: "A year-by-year look at which industries have added the jobs behind North Carolina's and Wilmington's growth since 2019, and how that mix has shifted."
 ---

-A single headline number, North Carolina added so many jobs this year, hides which industries actually did the work.
-Some years are broad based, with gains spread across many sectors at once.
-Other years are carried by one or two industries while others shrink.
-Breaking growth down by sector, year by year since 2019, shows which pattern each year actually was, for the state and for Wilmington specifically.
+Aggregate employment growth numbers can mask very different stories underneath.
+A state or region can post a healthy headline growth rate while one or two sectors do all the work, or it can grow broadly across many sectors at once.
+Breaking employment growth down by sector, year by year since 2019, shows which pattern each year actually was, for North Carolina and for Wilmington specifically.

 ## North Carolina

-Leisure and hospitality lost well over 100,000 jobs statewide in the 2019 to 2020 period, and most other sectors shrank alongside it as the pandemic hit.
+Leisure and hospitality lost 137,400 jobs statewide between June 2019 and June 2020, and most other sectors shrank alongside it as the pandemic hit.

-The following year, growth came back across most sectors at once.
-Leisure and hospitality, trade and transportation, and professional and business services all added tens of thousands of jobs.
+The following year, growth came back across nearly every sector at once.
+Leisure and hospitality, trade and transportation, and professional and business services each added tens of thousands of jobs.
 That pattern continued, at a smaller scale, through 2022.

 ![North Carolina jobs added by sector, year by year]({{ '/assets/images/I1_nc_jobs_added_by_sector_annual.png' | relative_url }})

 Since then, growth has slowed in most sectors each year.
-Manufacturing has lost jobs in each of the last three years.
-The most recent year shows a modest pickup, led mainly by education and health services and by construction, but manufacturing kept shrinking and information sector jobs turned negative as well.
+Manufacturing has lost jobs in each of the last four years.
+The most recent year adds more jobs than the year before it, led mainly by education and health services and by construction, but manufacturing kept shrinking and information sector jobs turned negative as well.

 ## Wilmington